COURSES

 Biomechanical Design: ME497

 Biomechanical design is an elective for juniors and seniors.
-The course is a joint course with MSC420, which is a Marketing and New Product Development (NPD) class.
+The course is a joint course with MKT420, which is a Marketing and New Product Development (NPD) class.
 This course is unique in that the new product being developed stems from ideas and interests generated by the students in the class.
 The students form groups which must include both engineers and marketing individuals.
-The groups then utilize NPD steps that are followed by today's leading industries to justify the market need for their product and develop a functional prototype.
+The groups then utilize NPD steps that are followed by today's leading industries to justify the market need for their product and develop a functional prototype, have consumers evaluate the prototype and modify it based on the feedback.

 ME 481 Mechanical Engineering Design